vineethsai/DigitalSecurityHub/README.md

 ## vendor
 (internal link)
 - POST: sends the required details of seller to API(creates Seller/Company entry in models)
-- DELETE: Deltes the vendor from the database - can only be accessedd from user profile page
+- DELETE: Deletes the vendor from the database - can only be accessedd from user profile page/form provided

 ## customer
 (internal link)
 - POST: sends the required details of seller to API(creates customer entry in models)
-- DELETE: Deltes the vendor from the database - can only be accessedd from user profile page
+- DELETE: Deletes the vendor from the database - can only be accessedd from user profile page/form provided

+**HTML 1.x does NOT support anything but GET and POST for forms, so DELETE and PATCH will NOT work on a browser**

 ## signin
 https://127.0.0.1:8000/accounts/signin